hammerlab/sosa/README.md

-This library is a set of APIs defined with module types, and a set of modules implementing one or more of those interfaces.
+This library is a set of APIs defined with module types, and a set of modules and functors implementing one or more of those interfaces.

 The APIs define what a *character* and a *string of characters* should be.

-APIs / Module Types
+Module Types (APIs)
 -------------------

 We have: